ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Data Analysis

 For items in the PIQ coded as continuous variables, Kruskal-Wallis tests were conducted by treating each fold as an independent group.
 The Kruskal-Wallis tests showed no significant differences at \SI{5}{\percent} significance levels in the distribution of all continuous variables between folds, with the lowest $p$-value being \num{0.3090} for the extent to which participants were annoyed by noise over the past \num{12} months.

-Together, these results indicate that the distribution of participants in a given fold did not significantly differ from the participants in any other fold, which reinforces the validity of using the five-fold cross-validation set of the ARAUS dataset to generate generalizable and unbiased models, at least from the perspective of participants' demographic information and psychological states investigated by the PIQ.
-Full results of the statistical tests and explicit distributions of responses by fold and PIQ item are detailed in Appendix \ref{sec:Appendix/Distributions and Statistical Test Results for PIQ and ARQ}.
+Together, these results indicate that the distribution of participants in a given fold did not significantly differ from the participants in any other fold, which reinforces the validity of using the five-fold cross-validation set of the ARAUS dataset to generate models for populations sharing similar characteristics to that of the entirety of the cross-validation set.
+Full results of the statistical tests and explicit distributions of responses by fold and PIQ item are detailed in Appendix C.

 For the psychological questionnaires used in the PIQ (WNSS-10, PSS-10, WHO-5, and PANAS), Cronbach's $\alpha$ \cite{Cronbach1951CoefficientTests} and McDonald's $\omega$ \cite{McDonald1999TestTreatment} were computed as standard internal reliability coefficients to independently verify if their items in aggregate were indeed measuring the same construct.
 This served as a validation study for WNSS-10 and a replication study for the other questionnaires.